bildepunkt/spritewerk/README.md

 [![Build Status](https://travis-ci.org/bildepunkt/spritewerk.svg?branch=master)](https://travis-ci.org/bildepunkt/spritewerk)

-## A modern, modular, html5 game development library
+## A modern, modular, mobile-ready html5 game development library
-Spritewerk is a lightweight, fun, and easy-to-use solution for producing traditional, console-style games that perform beautifully on any device.
-The code consists of flexible, generic classes for extending to your own needs, or using right out of the box.
+Spritewerk is a lightweight, fun, and easy-to-use solution for producing 2D games that perform beautifully on any device.
+The code consists of flexible, generic classes for extending to your own needs, or using out of the box.

 ### To install
 Either install with npm